 15 Things You Might Not Know About The Kentucky Derby

 You don't have to be a horse person to appreciate horse racing.
-What's not to love, besides the part where racehorses die all the time from stuff like broken legs, respiratory injuries, and multiorgan system failure (via National Geographic).
-If you can overlook that minor detail, though, there's the fancy hats, mint juleps, and a chance to lose thousands of dollars betting on the last place horse.
+What's not to love, besides the part where racehorses die all the time from stuff like broken legs, respiratory injuries, and multiple-organ failure?
+If you can overlook those minor details, though, there are the fancy hats, mint juleps, and a chance to lose thousands of dollars betting on the last-place horse.
 Any way you look at it, a day at the races is exciting, even if you're just watching at home on television.

-Still, you gotta admit, the enduring popularity of horse racing is a little hard to get your head around, especially when you consider that horses aren't really a part of popular culture like they used to be, and sports fans have lots of opportunities to watch much, much faster races (NASCAR, motorcycles, Indy cars, etc.) Maybe it's because horse racing is just so unlike any other sport (because, hey, how many athletes in other sports have to worry that their equipment will malfunction because an empty Starbucks bag fluttered into its peripheral vision?)
-Or maybe it's just because of the long, quirky, wonderful history of its most famous event: the Kentucky Derby.
-Here are a few things you might not have known about this century and a half-old American tradition.
+Still, the enduring popularity of horse racing is a little hard to get your head around, especially when you consider that horses aren't really a part of popular culture like they used to be, and sports fans have lots of opportunities to watch much, much faster races (NASCAR, motorcycles, Indy cars, etc.) Maybe it's because horse racing is just so unlike any other sport, or maybe it's just because of the long, quirky, wonderful history of its most famous event: the Kentucky Derby.
+Here are a few things you might not have known about this century-and-a-half-old American tradition.

 The Kentucky Derby founder had a famous grandfather

-You probably learned about the expedition of Lewis and Clark as a kid.
-At least you were supposed to, because for some reason teachers have never figured out how super-boring that stuff is to the average 10-year-old.
-Anyway, Meriwether Lewis and William Clark got a bunch of guys together and traveled into the wilderness, where they mostly just made maps and tried to convince the indigenous people that colonialism was totally cool.
+You probably learned about the rather messed-up expedition of Lewis and Clark as a kid.
+Meriwether Lewis and William Clark got a bunch of guys together and traveled into the wilderness, where they mostly just made maps and tried to convince the indigenous people that colonialism was totally cool.
 Seventy years later, Clark's grandson Meriwether Lewis Clark Jr. (you're not transposing words; he was named after his grandfather's travel companion) founded a horse race that people are still watching today.

-Anyway, the King of the Dudes liked to throw parties and impress women, and at this particular party he was passing out roses to all the ladies.
-According to the Kentucky Derby's official website, Meriwether Lewis Clark Jr., who we've already established was not long on creativity, was impressed by how much all the ladies seemed to like their roses (or something), so he decided to make roses the official flower of the Kentucky Derby.
-In 1896, the related tradition of draping the winning horse with a blanket of roses was born.
+The King of the Dudes liked to throw parties and impress women, and at this particular party he was passing out roses to all the ladies.
+The Derby's founder, Meriwether Lewis Clark Jr., was impressed by how much all the ladies seemed to like their roses, so he decided to make roses the official flower of the Kentucky Derby.
+And so, in 1896, the related tradition of draping the winning horse with a blanket of roses was born.

 The Kentucky Derby plowed on through history until the mid-1890s, when it became clear that the iconic Kentucky racetrack was actually just a money pit.
-In 1894, the track was bought out by a group of investors who failed to make it profitable and then resold it to another group of investors in 1902.
-One of those investors was a tailor named Matt Winn because evidently tailors made a lot of money in those days and could afford to buy whole racetracks.
+In 1894, the track was bought out by a group of investors who failed to make it profitable, and then resold to another group of investors in 1902.
+One of those later investors was a successful tailor named Matt Winn.

-Anyway, Winn was largely responsible for defibrillating the nearly bankrupt Derby, and he basically did it by changing the whole vibe of the track and its famous race.
-According to the Derby Museum, Winn launched a publicity campaign designed to appeal to folks who missed the pre-Civil War glory days, you know, when women wore giant hoop skirts (fun fact: the New York Times once said hoop skirt fires killed like 40,000 people in the 1800s, per Martha Hall Kelly) and everyone pretended like slavery was Just Fine.
+Winn was largely responsible for defibrillating the nearly bankrupt Derby, and he basically did it by changing the whole vibe of the track and its famous race.
+Winn launched a publicity campaign designed to appeal to folks who missed the pre-Civil War days, when women wore giant hoop skirts and people pretended enslavement was fine.

-Well, there must have been a market for that sort of thing because his campaign worked.
+There must have been a market for that sort of thing because his campaign worked.
 Shortly thereafter, the Derby became the strange costume party that it still is today, with everyone wearing ridiculous hats and drinking mint juleps.
-Who doesn't love to dress up, drink too much alcohol, and bet on the losing horse, right?
-It's a pretty simple formula, really.
+Who doesn't love to dress up, drink too much alcohol, and bet on the losing horse?
+It's a pretty simple formula.

 The Kentucky Derby was once dominated by Black jockeys